 Once you register a domain name for your rental marketplace and subscribe to a hosting plan, you can proceed with the WordPress installation.
 However, setting it up manually may be a bit time-consuming, and there’s no need to do it on your own since most web hosts have a one-click installer that will handle the whole process for you.

 Nevertheless, if you want, you can follow this step-by-step guide to install WordPress manually.

 Finally, if you want to create a website like Airbnb with WordPress, you need to choose a WordPress theme tailored to this use.
-There are dozens of options on the market, but when looking for a theme for your rental marketplace, you should keep your eyes peeled for the themes that have a specific set of features.
+There are dozens of options on the market, but when looking for a theme for your rental marketplace, you should keep your eyes peeled for themes with specific features.

-Essential Features for a Vacation Rental Marketplace Theme
+Essential Features for a Property Rental Marketplace Theme

 Before choosing a WordPress theme for your rental marketplace, bear in mind that it should already include the following features:

 - Booking System.
 Users should be able to book accommodations on your platform;